-In a world where advertising seems only to know how to cheapen art, a truly inspiring piece of work tends to be rare.
-TV commercials are mostly promises to improve your life through the purchase of ambiguous beauty products or fronted by a mascot that’s furry and funny (normally with varying degrees of ‘funny’), the “social media buzz” of which you’ll be suffering for the foreseeable future!
-I have a constant frustration with this medium that too often dumbs-down to hammer home its message, rather than having the confidence to get audiences on-board with truly interesting content.
+In a world where advertising seems to only cheapen art, a truly inspiring piece of work tends to be rare.
+TV commercials are mostly promises to improve your life through the purchase of ambiguous beauty products or fronted by a mascot that’s furry and funny (normally with varying degrees of ‘funny’) – the social media buzz of which you’ll be suffering for the foreseeable future!
+I have a constant frustration with this medium that too often dumbs-down to hammer home its message, rather than having the confidence to get audiences on board with interesting content.

 If you’re searching for ‘truly interesting content’, the new advert for The Sunday Times CULTURE magazine ticks that box.

 From the opening frame there’s no spoon-feeding.
 You find yourself intrigued, immediately set to work questioning and deciphering the pop culture references worked together in an ever-evolving tableau.
 As you recognise each reference, you’ll be rewarded with a spark; memories of experiencing those scenes for the first time, in the cinema or on TV, alone or with friends.